CLINICS AND SERVICES

 and supermarkets.
 A prescription is not needed as this can be bought over the

 counter at the chemist from before conception until the twelfth week of pregnancy.

 The doctors are happy to see you for further pre-pregnancy advice before you

 Smoking cessation at local pharmacies

 We offer flu vaccinations from September every year.
-These are for people
+These are for children (details available from reception) and for people

 aged 65 years and over and anyone suffering from heart or kidney disease, diabetes,